 This is a bass clef.
-The bass clef encompasses the fourth line from the bottom, the F note.
+The bass clef is also called F clef because it encompasses the fourth line from the bottom, the F note.
 The bass clef is used to present deeper tones.
-It is used for music for cello or double bass.
+It is used for music for cello, double bass or the left hand on the piano.

 This Rondo Opus 94 for Cello and Piano comes from the pen of Czech composer Antonín Dvorák (1841-1904).
-Dvorák is most famous for his Symphony No. 9, "From the New World", which he composed while visiting the United States.
-Do you have any idea why he chose this title?
+Dvorák is most famous for his Symphony No. 9, "From the New World," which he composed while visiting the United States.